tobyhodges/fair-research-software/episodes/02-tools.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What tools are available to help us work in a FAIR way?
+- What tools are available to help us develop research software in a FAIR way?
 - How do the tools fit together to enable FAIR research?

 ::::::::::::::::::::::::::::::::::::::::::::::::